mypsik/torela/en/events/index.md

 Named digital card will be sent to your email.
 The card is valid for 3 months and can be used at regular 7€ events only.

 # Upcoming events

+*29.06 - Playmorning*
+10.00-13.00
+There are tasty snacks and coffee on the table!
+Participation fee 7 € (child + parent, next child of the family + 3 €).

+*02.07 - Playmorning*
+10.00-13.00
+There are tasty snacks and coffee on the table!
+Participation fee 7 € (child + parent, next child of the family + 3 €).